Cleveland Barons (NHL): History

 The Barons originated as the California Golden Seals in the 1967 NHL expansion.
-Based at the Oakland-Alameda Coliseum Arena in Oakland, California; they were the least successful of the six teams added as part of that expansion, both on the ice and off.
+Based at the Oakland-Alameda Coliseum Arena in Oakland, California; they were the least successful of the six teams added as part of that expansion.
 They never had a winning record and only made the playoffs twice.
+Those two seasons were the only times that the franchise came close to contention.

-Off the ice, the team was sold three times, and spent much of 1974 and 1975 as wards of the league.
+However, the Seals' on-ice struggles were the least of their concerns.
+The team was sold three times, and spent much of 1974 and 1975 as wards of the league.
 The team never drew well; attendance was so poor that talk of relocation began as early as the inaugural season.
-However, the league's U. S. television contract with CBS required two teams in California, and only the Bay Area and Southern California were nearly large enough to support an NHL team at the time.
+However, the league's U.S. television contract with CBS required two teams in California.
+Even after the NHL and CBS parted ways, the league was reluctant to abandon a market as large as the Bay Area.

-San Francisco hotel magnate Melvin Swig bought the Seals from the league in 1975.
-Soon afterward, he hammered out a deal with San Francisco Mayor Joseph Alioto to move the Seals to a new 17,000-seat arena in San Francisco.
+San Francisco hotel magnate Melvin Swig bought the Seals from the league in 1975 for $3.5 million.
+Soon afterward, he hammered out a deal with San Francisco mayor Joseph Alioto to move the Seals to a new 17,000-seat arena in San Francisco.
 However, when those plans fell through later in 1975, the NHL dropped its remaining objection to moving the team.
-Minority owner George Gund III persuaded majority owner Melvin Swig to move the team to his hometown of Cleveland for the 1976–77 season.
-The team was named "Barons" in honor of the successful team in the American Hockey League (AHL) that played in the city from 1929 to 1973, winning nine Calder Cups.
+Minority owner George Gund III persuaded Swig to move the team to his hometown of Cleveland for the 1976–77 season.
+The team was named "Barons" in honor of the successful team in the American Hockey League (AHL) that played in the city from 1929 to 1973, winning nine Calder Cup titles.
 The AHL Barons' owner, Nick Mileti, moved that team to Florida in favor of his Cleveland Crusaders team in the new World Hockey Association (WHA).

-Cleveland had been mentioned as a possible NHL city as early as 1935, when the then-struggling Montreal Canadiens considered moving there.
-It had also been turned down for an NHL expansion team on three previous occasions, in the 1950s and 1960s.

-The Barons played in the suburban Richfield Coliseum in Richfield, Ohio, halfway between Cleveland and Akron.
-It had originally been built for the WHA's Crusaders (who left to become the second incarnation of the Minnesota Fighting Saints for the 1976–77 WHA season on the Barons' arrival) and the NBA's Cleveland Cavaliers.
-At the time, the Richfield Coliseum had the largest seating capacity in the NHL, at 18,544.
+The Barons played at the Richfield Coliseum in suburban Richfield, Ohio, halfway between Cleveland and Akron.
+It had originally been built for the WHA's Crusaders (who left to become the second incarnation of the Minnesota Fighting Saints for the 1976–77 WHA season on the Barons' arrival) and the Cleveland Cavaliers of the National Basketball Association (NBA).
+At the time, Richfield Coliseum had the largest seating capacity in the NHL at 18,544.